VIDEO TUTORIAL: How to compress / reduce the size of an industrial 3D CAD model with MeshLab and Blender?

 What are industrial 3D CAD models and why are they used?

-Industrial 3D CAD (Computer Aided Design) models refer to the 3D models created for parts and assemblies used in industry and manufacturing.
-These models need high definition for production and are designed using specialized 3D CAD software like Fusion 360, Solidworks, AutoCAD, and others.
+Industrial 3D CAD models refer to the 3D models created for parts and assemblies used in the industry and manufacturing sector.
+These models require high definition for production and are designed using specialized 3D CAD software like Fusion 360, Solidworks, AutoCAD, and others.
 They are used to visualize, plan, and simulate complex products and systems before manufacturing.